Contemplating buying your home in Salisbury?

-I like to give buyers an overview of the entire deal so they understand exactly what to expect.
+I like to give buyers an overview of the entire deal so they understand exactly what they can expect.

-Here are my nine steps to buying a home.
+These are my nine steps to purchasing a home.

-When you're ready to get started, just contact me here or e-mail me at .
+When you're ready to get started, you can contact me here or e-mail me at .
 I'm glad to answer questions you have regarding this information.

-Before you begin your home search, there are a lot of things you should consider.
-When you start your search, you'll want to assemble an outline of items you want, get an idea of what school districts you'd like to live in, and begin working on your budget.
-Keeping your mortgage payment around 1/3 of your net monthly income is a good principle to follow.
-Step 2 – Get in touch with a real estate agent
+There are plenty of things you'll want to contemplate before beginning your home search.
+When you start your search, you'll probably want to assemble a checklist of features you need to have, get a feel for what neighborhoods you want to live in, and begin working on your budget.
+A good guideline to go by is that your mortgage payment should be less than a third of your net monthly income.
+Step 2 – Get in touch with a real estate agent in Salisbury

 That's where I come in.
-We can arrange a time to meet so we can talk about why you want to buy a home and get an idea of your future plans.
-We'll discuss the mortgage industry, other economic factors that may affect your purchase today or in the future, as well as neighborhoods and school districts in the Salisbury area.
+We can set up a time to meet so we can talk about why you want to buy a home and get an idea of your plans for the future.
+We'll talk about everything from neighborhoods, schools in the Salisbury area, the mortgage industry, to any other economic factors that could affect your buying decision today or in the future.

-I'll also help you facilitate the loan process.
-I work with some of Salisbury's finest mortgage professionals, so you'll be in great hands.
-They'll help you choose which type of loan is best for you, as well as help you get qualified.
+I'll also help you start the loan process.
+There are some excellent mortgage professionals in Salisbury, and I work with a lot of them, so you're in great hands.
+They will help you determine which type of loan is best for you, as well as help you get approved.

-Step 3 – Start looking for a home
+Step 3 – Begin looking for a home

-After we meet, I'll start looking for available houses on the market that are good for you.
-I'll research most of the homes and ignore the bad ones, and then we'll set up appointments to tour the houses whenever it's convenient for you.
+After we meet, I'll begin looking for available houses on the market that are a good fit for you.
+I'll preview most of the houses and throw out the bad ones, and then we'll schedule appointments to tour the homes when it's convenient for you.

-As we view houses, I'll identify good features, as well as negative ones.
-And I'll ask you to point out what things you like and don't like.
-Most often, buyers update their must-have list as we view houses and some items become more crucial than others.
-If such is the case, I'll search the listings again and narrow it down to the house you've been waiting for.
+As we tour homes, I'll point out good features and negative ones.
+I'll also ask you to talk about things you like and don't like.
+It's widely common for buyers to revise their list of must-haves as we view homes and some features become far more crucial than others.
+If that's the case, I'll look through the listings one more time and narrow it down to the house of your dreams.

-Your agent's awareness of the Salisbury housing market is an essential factor in your house search.
-And I assure you I'm informed of all the neighborhoods and schools, and I'll let you know which neighborhoods are "hot" and demand prompt action and others that are "cool" and allow for thoughtful examination.
+My knowledge of the Salisbury market is a necessary element in your house search.
+I'm mindful of all the schools and neighborhoods, and I will let you know which districts are "hot" and require prompt action and the ones that are "cold" and allow for careful consideration.

-As we tour homes, I'll let you know when the seller's asking price has room for negotiation and when I believe the house is "priced to sell."
+As we tour homes, I'll be sure to tell you when the seller's asking price has room for negotiation and also when I trust the home is "priced to sell."

-If it appears they don't know everything, just call me at (704) 245-6184 or e-mail me at , and I'll be glad to answer any questions you might have.
-My market knowledge will help you stay a step above the rest throughout the entire process.
+If things don't add up, contact me at (704) 245-6184 or e-mail me at , and I'll be glad to answer any questions you have.
+My knowledge of the market will help you stay a step above the rest through the entire deal.

-I'm confident we'll find your dream house in the Salisbury area.
-When we do, I'll precisely create your real estate purchase offer.
-The offer will be made to fit your needs and the home.
-We'll include a lot of contingencies, such as acquiring financing, finishing the home inspection, and a clean title.
+I know we'll find your dream home in Salisbury.
+When we do, I'll precisely develop your purchase offer.
+The offer will be tailored exactly to your needs and the home, including some contingencies.
+A few examples are acquiring financing, carrying out the inspection, and a clear title.

 Step 6 – Negotiate the deal

-A lot of contracts don't close on the first offer – it's really common to receive a counter offer.
-Don't let it alarm you.
-We'll consider whether or not to consent to the counter offer, present our own counter offer, or decline the seller's offer and go on.
+A lot of deals aren't closed on the beginning offer – it's widely common to receive a counter offer.
+Don't let it intimidate you.
+We'll consider whether or not to consent to the counter offer, propose our own counter offer, or refuse the seller's offer and go on.

-After we sign the final contract, you'll begin working with your mortgage lender to close the loan.
-This shouldn't take very long at all if you're already pre-approved, but you should to keep in close contact with your mortgage lender.
-And I'll care for all the property information your lender needs to close the loan.
+Once we sign the final sales contract, you'll begin working with your mortgage lender to close the loan.
+If you're already pre-approved, this won't be a long process at all, but you should to stay in close contact with your lender.
+And I'll sort out all the property information your mortgage lender will need to close the loan.

 Step 8 – Close the deal

-You'll get a Loan Estimate (LE) outlining closing costs from your lender within three days of taking your application.
-The estimate is formed from the loan amount, and RESPA requirements require that it has to involve all closing costs and fall within a close range of accuracy.
-I'll analyze the estimate and let you know if everything looks all right.
+You'll get a Loan Estimate (LE) detailing closing costs from your lender within three days of receiving your application.
+The estimate rests on the loan amount, and RESPA requirements require that it has to contain all closing costs and fall within a precise range of accuracy.
+I'll analyze the estimate and let you know if it all looks good.

 Step 9 – Move in

 Congratulations!
-Now you can move into your new house.
+It's time to move into your new home.
 Enjoy it.
-And if you have any questions, simply contact me at (704) 245-6184 or e-mail me at .
+And if you need anything or have any questions, make sure you call me at (704) 245-6184 or e-mail me at .